sujeilyfonseca/rogue-cloud-interactive-session/README.md

 <img height="550" width="700" alt="Supported IDEs" src="https://github.com/sujeilyfonseca/rogue-cloud-interactive-session/blob/master/images/codewind-supported-platforms.png">

 ## Rogue Cloud ##
-Rogue Cloud is an open-world top-down 2D multiplayer game, but unlike a traditional game where you control it with a controller, keyboard, or mouse, with Rogue Cloud you are actually writing code to control your character as it interacts with a vast, dangerous game world.
-Behind the scenes the code that you write is packaged into a WebSocket-based microservice, which like a traditional microservice, provides or supports a variety of cloud-native requirements.
+Rogue Cloud is an open-world top-down 2D multiplayer game.
+Unlike a traditional game where you control it with a controller, keyboard, or mouse, with Rouge Cloud, you actually write code to control your character as it interacts with a vast, dangerous game world.
+Behind the scenes, the code that you write is packaged into a WebSocket-based microservice, which like a traditional microservice, provides or supports a variety of cloud-native requirements.

 ### Getting Started ###
 1. [Play Rogue Cloud using Codewind for VS Code](https://github.com/sujeilyfonseca/rogue-cloud-interactive-session/blob/master/docs/developing-vscode-codewind.md)